noahgift/eks-fargate-tutorial/README.md

 # eks-fargate-tutorial
-A tutorial on using EKS with fargate on the AWS Cloud
+A tutorial on using EKS or ECS with fargate on the AWS Cloud

 ## Build a Fargate App